grafana/grafana/docs/sources/administration/change-your-password.md

 ## Change your password

-1. Hover your mouseover your user icon in the lower left corner of the screen.
+1. Hover your mouse over your user icon in the lower left corner of the screen.
 1. Click **Change Password**.
 Grafana opens the Change Password tab.
 1. Enter your **Old password** to authorize the change.
 1. Enter your **New password** and then **Confirm password**.